Shrey0808/TextGeneration/README.md

 ## 7. Future Work:
 Future enhancements may involve experimenting with different hyperparameters, exploring more complex architectures, and incorporating attention mechanisms for improved context understanding in text generation.

-## 8. Dependencies:
+## 8. Conclusion:
-- Python 3.x
-- PyTorch
-- NumPy

-## 9. How to Use:
-1. Clone the repository.
-2. Install the required dependencies.
-3. Set hyperparameters (sequence length, hidden size, etc.) in the provided code.
-4. Run the code to train the RNN on the input text data.
-5. After training, use the model to generate text by providing an initial seed sequence.

-This project serves as an educational resource for understanding and implementing a Text Generation model using RNNs.
-It can be used for creative writing, storytelling, and generating text in various domains.
+This project implements a Text Generation model using RNNs.
+It can be used for creative writing, storytelling, and generating text in various domains one trained over the desired datasets in the same format